SGlove/postech_mech439/README.md

 ping pong robot with Neuromeka Indy 7

-*Please make a new branch for new work*
+*Please make a new branch for a new work*